zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 This protocol is selected from an RPC connect string as discussed in `rpc-connect-sketch.md` (see !2439 if it isn't merged yet.)

-The client's message in step 2 is sent as an `auth:cookie_begin` command.
+The client's message in step 2 is sent by invoking the `auth:cookie_begin` method, implemented on the connection object.
-It returns a single-use object that can be used in step 3.
+It expects a single `client_nonce` parameter.

-The server's message in step 3 is embedded in the server's response to that method, in a set of fields. `server_addr`, `server_mac`, and `server_nonce.`
+The server's message in step 3 is embedded in the server's response to that method, in a set of fields: `server_addr`, `server_mac`, and `server_nonce.` Additionally, the response includes an object ID in a `cookie_auth` field This object holds the in-progress authentication state, and can be used for a single `auth:cookie_continue` command.

+The client's message in step 4 is sent by invoking the `auth:cookie_continue` method, directed to the object ID received in the `cookie_auth` field.
-The client's method in step 3 is sent as a client's followup `auth:cookie_continue` message, in a field called `client_mac`.
+The `C_MAC` value is sent in a field called `client_mac`.

 All binary values are encoded as hexadecimal strings before sending in JSON.